forrestlaine/QuadraticProgramNetworks.jl/README.md

 # QPN.jl

-Pre-release of QPNets, a package for solving general QP Networks.
-Accompanying paper and official release of package expected in mid-February, 2023.
+A package for modeling Quadratic Program Networks (QPNs), and computing corresponding equilibrium points.